pengwei07/AeroGTO/README.md

 We welcome contributions to improve the dataset or project.
 Please submit pull requests for review.

+doing list:
-This paper uses [[PaddlePaddle]](https://github.com/PaddlePaddle/Paddle.git) as the deep learning framework.
+- This paper uses [[PaddlePaddle]](https://github.com/PaddlePaddle/Paddle.git) as the deep learning framework.
 PR[https://github.com/pengwei07/AeroGTO/pull/1]
+- ...

 ## Acknowledgement